aaronsaray/feedlybackgroundtab/README.md

 Changelog
 ---------
 0.13a
 * New selector for recent Feedly website changes to allow operation on unopened links.
-(MCE forked version)
+(MCE forked version, incorporates @hudochenkov fixes as well.)

 0.13
 * Fix for another style change.
 Thanks @hudochenkov